-Dennis Prager Contrasts the American and French Revolutions
+Dennis Prager and Os Guinness Contrast the American and French Revolutions

 In 1775, the American Revolution began.
+In 1776, America declared independence from England.
 In 1787, America wrote up its Constitution, which went into effect in 1789.
 In 1789, France began its revolution.
-But the two were very different.
+But the two revolutions were very different.
 The American founders adopted the Declaration of Independence on July 4, 1776.
 In effect, they declared independence from Great Britain, while at the same time declaring dependence upon God, whom they mention in that document four times.

 Dennis Prager, the founder of PragerU, notes that the difference between the American the French Revolutions are monumental.
 And the key is simple: The American Revolution was pro-God, while the French Revolution was anti-God.